Keith Park: Legacy

 In New Zealand, Park is commemorated by the Sir Keith Park Memorial Airfield in Thames and at the aviation section of the Museum of Transport and Technology in Auckland, the gate guardian of which is a replica of the Hurricane which Park flew while commanding No. 11 Group.
 The machine is not an accurate representation, as it has a stripe around the rear of the fuselage in duck-egg green, which was not introduced until the spring of 1941, by which time he was commanding Training Command.
 The Sir Keith Park Special School in Māngere, South Auckland, bears his name.
 In 2019, a bronze statue of Park was unveiled outside the Thames War Memorial Civic Centre.
 The statue was funded by a $200,000 bequest from Betty Hare, who felt that Park deserved greater recognition in his homeland.
+On 14 September 2025, a bronze status of Park, positioned underneath a replica of his Hurricane fighter, was unveiled at Thames airfield.

+Park's uniform and medals, among them the 1939–1945 Star, are on display at the Auckland War Memorial Museum.
+Despite the physical presence of a Battle of Britain clasp on his 1939-45 Star, until recently Park's name was not on the official list of aircrew who were entitled to the clasp.
+After an investigation by historian Dilip Sarkar, Park's name was added to the list on the basis of having made at least one operational sortie during the battle.

 In the United Kingdom, Keith Park Crescent, a residential road near the former RAF station at Biggin Hill, is named after him, as is Keith Park Road in Uxbridge.